Glidias/F-CSS---RobotLegs---SG-Camo-Behaviours-Proof-Of-Concept/README.txt

 SGCamoGaia_FCSS_RobotLegs_Gaia_Main.as3proj  	Can be used to compile Gaia's Main document class with Flex SDK. (main.fla/main.swf).
 However, main.fla can be compiled with Flash CS3 as well.

-SGCamoGaia_FCSS_RobotLegs_CORE.as3proj  	Flex SDK must be available to compile the FCSS/SG-Camo/RobotLegs core. (maincore.fla/maincore.swf) to support the injection meta tags.
+SGCamoGaia_FCSS_RobotLegs_CORE.as3proj  	Flex SDK must be available to compile the FCSS/SG-Camo/RobotLegs core. (maincore.swf) to support the injection meta tags.
 By default, all RobotLegs/SwiftSuspenders SWCs are included as full libraries so it should work right off the bat.

 //////////////////////////
 Files to look into: